Stevenfavour/Linuxfundametal0/README13.md

 ![](/Img13/A.png)

-Select VPC only, Choose our preferred IPV4 CIDR.
+Select VPC only, choose our preferred IPV4 CIDR.
 Select the configuration based on preference.

 ![](/Img13/B.png)